jsmolka/blog/content/posts/horizons/index.md

 > I suffer the death of emotion<br>
 > Between the waves of woe<br>

 The isolation overwhelms our narrator.
-He goes on a _lonely wade_ out to the ocean and ends up shipwreck.
-Emotionally numb with only the _waves of woe_ crashing against the broken remains of a ship that he used to call himself.
+He goes on a _lonely wade_ out to the ocean and ends up shipwrecked.
+Emotionally numb with only the _waves of woe_ crashing against the broken remains of the ship that he used to call himself.

 > I get lost in the world sometimes<br>
 > Star-crossed, looking out for a light but it won't shine<br>